variejs/docs/lifecycle.md

 ### Boot Phase

-Once all service providers have been registerd, each provider is given a chance to set setup the application based on that provider needs.
-During this phase since we have registered all the provider, we have access to those providers and their functions.
+Once all service providers have been register, each provider is given a chance to set setup the application based on that provider needs.
+During this phase you have access all all services as they have been registered already.

 ## Finally Vue Takes Over